-Sussex County has a expanding local economy.
-As can be seen with the number of building permits increasing the last 5 years, the County has had a positive uptick of economic activity.
+Sussex County has an expanding local economy.
+The number of building permits has increased 8 straight years.
 According to the 2016 Delaware Annual Economic Report, Sussex County led the state in net job growth, gaining 2,090 jobs, with government accounting for only 10 of them.